NIVANorge/qclib/README.md

 # PlatformQC.py

-Contains definition of PlatformQC class. applyQC method of this class executes the QC functions for each test and stores relevant QC flags.
+Contains definition of PlatformQC class. applyQC method of this class executes the QC tests and returns QC flags.
 Apart from applyQC methods, there are several more functions which seem unused(?)